casualuser/compound-angular/README.md

 2. Our wrapper will start by executing our 'compound-init <YourApp>' bash script which installs the Compound app: an advanced Node-Express-based MVC framework.
-In order to fully initialize Angular components a default component will exist called "YourApp" providing its orm class, view files, and crud logistics (controller, routes, etc).
+In order to fully initialize Angular components a default component will exist called "YourApp" providing a JugglingDB ORM class, view files, and crud logistics (controller, routes, etc).
 (Middle and server tier)